arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Information regarding domestic violence and protection order details

-While most family court records can be obtained on request or by using any of the available public resources, confidential family court record information often requires a court order/subpoena.
+While most family court records can be obtained on request or by using any available public resources, confidential family court record information often requires a court order/subpoena.
 However, legal representatives of the subject(s) and law enforcement officers typically have legal authorization to access most records.

 How Do I Get Family Court Records in Arizona?

-• Using the states online resources
+• Using the state's online resources

 • Querying the record custodian via mail